takaakit/astah-pro-mcp/README.md

 ```
 </details>

-As of October 10, 2025, *Streamable HTTP* connections to a local MCP server don't seem to work well in *Codex CLI*.
+> *Note:* As of October 10, 2025, *Streamable HTTP* connections to a local MCP server don't seem to work well in *Codex CLI*.
 Use a bridge such as [*mcp-remote*](https://github.com/geelen/mcp-remote), which requires *Node.js* v20 or later.

+> *Note:* If you are using *Codex CLI* on *WSL2* in Windows, you need to allow WSL to access Windows' 127.0.0.1.
+So, see [here](https://learn.microsoft.com/en-us/windows/wsl/networking#mirrored-mode-networking) and consider enabling Mirrored mode.

 #### Gemini CLI